eHealthAfrica/aether-stream-consumer/README.md

 #### JavaScript Call `/jscall`

 JS Call is powered by a sandboxed javascript environment based on `quickjs`.
 This is the only Transform that requires a specific definition.
-You define include an arbitrary piece of javascript which is executed at runtime on the input you define. quickjs does not have networking and some other higher level functions enabled, so you are limited to calculations you can perform in context, which is quite a lot.
+You define include an arbitrary piece of javascript which is executed at runtime on the input you define. *quickjs does not have networking* and some other higher level functions enabled, so you are limited to calculations you can perform in context, which is quite a lot.
 You can also require libraries which can be used by your function.
 You must define your own JSCalls before they can be run.
-There are a few in `/app/fixtures/examples.py`
+There are a few in `/app/fixtures/examples.py`.
+Just remember if it needs to communicate (send an email, write to S3, etc), you _can't_ do it with JSCall.

 Here is a definition for a JSCall that turns a piece of JSON into a CSV.
 Do note that the value of the `script` field _must_ be a valid JSON string.
 That is to say, it should be minified, then escaped.
 The following is presented expanded to illustrate and is not valid as it has line breaks.